How do you show love in every day life?

-There are a number of ways you can create Christmas Calm in your house, and the following is a reminder to keep our eyes on what is important at Christmas.
+There are a number of ways you can create Christmas Calm in your house.
+The following is a reminder to keep our eyes on what is important at Christmas.

 1 Corinthians 13 is often used in wedding ceremonies as it is a wonderful illustration of love.
 The link below will take you to a paralled text of 1 Corinthians 13 that reminds us of the meaning of Christmas: www.appleseeds.org/1_Cor_13_Xmas.htm